StavrosSar/Azure-Documentation-/README.md

-# Week 4 – Document Extraction with Azure Document Intelligence
+#  Document Extraction with Azure Document Intelligence

 ## Overview
 This project implements a **document extraction pipeline** for invoices using